rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

 - Removed "complexity" drawback since the scheme is not very complex anymore.
 - Removed unresolved question "Re-use `<disambiguator>` for crate disambiguator".
 - Added note about default generic arguments to reference-level-explanation.
+- Added note about Punycode making decoding more complicated.